reaktivity/nukleus-maven-plugin/README.md

 ## Field types

-All of the supported structure member types are illustrated in [test.idl](src/test/resources/test-project/test.idl).
+The supported structure member types are illustrated in [test.idl](src/test/resources/test-project/test.idl).
 Below are otes on some of them.

 ### Integer types

-These comprise fixed width signed types (int8, int16, int32, int64), fixed width unsigned types (uint8, uint16, uint32, uint64) and signed variable width types (varint32, varint64).
+These comprise fixed width signed types (int8, int16, int32, int64), fixed width unsigned types (uint8, uint16, uint32, uint64) and variable width signed types (varint32, varint64).
 The variable width types are limited to 4 or 8 bytes in length respectively, and conform to the sint32 and sint64 formats described in https://developers.google.com/protocol-buffers/docs/encoding.

 ### octets type

 The octets type represents an array of bytes.
-By default the length is undetermined, in which case the field must be the last one in its structure.
-Alternatively, the length can be fixed, or can be stored in another member of the structure, known as the size field.
+By default the length is undetermined, in which case the field must be the last in its structure.
+Alternatively, the length can be fixed, or stored in another member of the structure, known as the size field.

 If the size field is a fixed width integer type (int or uint), it is set automatically on mutation of the octets field.
 If it is a varint (varint32 or varint64), it must be set explicitly before setting the octets field.